parva3105/ai-builder/PRODUCT.md

 - Reproducible local environment
 - Easy onboarding for both humans and AI agents
 - Safe configuration handling
+- Secure storage and access control for uploaded resumes and personal profile data
+- Reasonable response times for generation, upload, and download workflows
+- Reliable file processing and recovery behavior when generation or compilation fails

 ## Success criteria for v1
 - A new developer or agent can clone the repo and understand where to work.